Skip to content

 Plan new tools

-Open Claude Code in the calculus-helper directory and run:
+Open Claude Code (or your AI coding assistant) in the calculus-helper directory and run:

 /plan-tools